The-Captain-William/The-Captain-William/README.md

 ### Working as a Lead Technician and my original plan: become a healthcare worker
 ---
-I finally attended college in 2018 with an intention of pursuing a healthcare career.
-Either a physician or a pharmacist.
+I finally attended college in 2018 with an intention of pursuing a healthcare career as a pharmacist.

 I always did well in my classes, and by the time I gained my associates I also gained my Pharmacy Technician License, and I was promoted to Lead Pharmacy Technician in the community pharmacy where I work.